getify/You-Dont-Know-JS/objects-classes/ch3.md

 ### That's Super!

-In addition to a subclass method accessing an inherited method definition (even if overriden on the subclass) via `super.` reference, a subclass constructor can manually invoke the inherited base class constructor via `super(..)` function invocation:
+In addition to a subclass method accessing an inherited method definition (even if overriden on the subclass) via `super.` reference, a subclass constructor must manually invoke the inherited base class constructor via `super(..)` function invocation:

 ```js
 class Point2d {